 Jagadish received the B.Sc. degree from Nagarjuna University, Guntur, India in 1977, the M.Sc(Tech) degree from Andhra University, Waltair, India in 1980 and the M.Phil. and Ph.D. degrees from the University of Delhi, India in 1982 and 1986, respectively.
 He was a Lecturer in Physics and Electronics at S.V.
 College, University of Delhi, during 1985-88 and worked at Queen’s University, Kingston, Canada, during 1988-90 as a post-doctoral research fellow.
 He moved to Australia in 1990 and established a major research program in the field of optoelectronics and nanotechnology.
 He is currently a Distinguished Professor and Head of Semiconductor Optoelectronics and Nanotechnology Group in the Department of Electronic Materials Engineering, Research School of Physical Sciences and Engineering, the Australian National University.
 He is also serving as Director of Australian National Facbrication Facility, ACT node and Convenor of the Australian Nanotechnology Network.
 He holds honorary positions at University of Electronic Science and Technology of China, Chengdu; University of Tokyo, Anna University and Nanjing University.
-He is serving as Vice-President and Secretary Physical Sciences of the Australian Academy Science during 2012-2016.
+He has served as Vice-President and Secretary Physical Sciences of the Australian Academy Science during 2012-2016.
 He is curently serving as President of Australian Materials Research Society and President-Elect of IEEE Photonics Society.
 He is serving as Editor-in-Chief of Progress in Quantum Electronics.
 His research interests include compound semiconductor optoelectronics, nanotechnology, photovoltaics and neuroscience.

 Our research interests are based on compound semiconductor optoelectronics, nanotechnology, photovoltaics and materials science.

 Compound Semiconductor Nanotechnology